 Dynamic Time Warping and Dynamic Auto Correlation

-Seismic velocities are valuable information that most of the time is not fully exploited in exploration work.
+Seismic velocities are valuable information that is frequently not fully exploited in exploration work.
 We normally construct accurate velocity fields for seismic data processing, AVO gradients, depth conversions, imaging processing, and we use one of these fields, e.g. when translating seismic velocities to pore pressure.
 In more seldom cases, we use velocity for quantitative analysis like lithology (Hubred J.H. & Meisingset I., 2013) and fluid predictions, which are important for exploration.

 We propose a High-Resolution Velocity estimation algorithm that can be used to predict possible reservoirs, lithology and geohazard situations.